Introducing ECG-AI™ LEF: FDA-Cleared AI Algorithm to Detect Low Left Ventricular Ejection Fraction

 Heart failure is a progressive condition affecting over 6 million people in the U.S.1 Early intervention can improve outcomes, but detection of early heart failure is challenging as patients are often asymptomatic or present non-specific symptoms.2 Identification of patients with LEF (EF≤40%) can enable clinicians to intervene earlier and prevent the progression of the disease.3 An echocardiogram, while capable of diagnosing LEF, necessitates a clear indication of cardiac abnormalities for scheduling, often entails extended waiting periods, and demands significant resources, potentially resulting in diagnostic delays.

 ECG-AI LEF represents a groundbreaking shift in ECG interpretation.
 The ECG is a widely utilized and swiftly administered test, used in both primary and specialized healthcare settings.
-While it generates intricate patterns across its 12 leads, the majority of clinicians and ECG analysis machines are trained to use simple sets of rules to identify signs of disease using ECG.
+While it generates intricate patterns across its 12 leads, the majority of clinicians and ECG analysis machines are trained to use simple sets of linear rules to identify signs of diseases.
 In early heart failure stages, ECG-AI's ability to detect subtle yet complex ECG patterns surpasses those of conventional interpretation standards.

 References: